 - Providing educational resources to inform people about pollinators

-The short film below explains all about Buzz of the Day.
-Every morning in June children from Chirbury, Stiperstones and Pontesbury Primary Schools were on Radio Shropshire with their Buzzes.
+Buzz of the Day, 2016.
+In June children from Chirbury, Stiperstones and Pontesbury Primary Schools were on Radio Shropshire each morning with their Buzzes.
 The Buzzes were the culmination of a series of fun workshops in the schools delivered by local specialists and ourselves.